jmertin/php_haproxy-collector/README.md

  > Polled: 2022-03-29 09:13:17 GMT stats|FRONTEND Agent answer: {"validCount":37}
  > Polled: 2022-03-29 09:13:17 GMT stats|BACKEND Agent answer: {"validCount":46}
 ```

-### Caveats

-The docker image does not need any ports to be opened, as all
-connections are done from within.
-This means the collector script will
-connect to the configured HAPRoxy server, and to the APMIA Restful
-agent to push the metrics.
-The APMIA Restful agent however will listen only to localhost IP range 127.0.x.x.
-This means that when running haproxy_collector in docker, the APMIA
-needs to run on docker as well and be linked to the haproxy_collector
-or else it will not listend to the right interfaces.

 ### Building the docker image